 I feel blessed to be rooted in life here in the pacific northwest surrounded by good food, lovely people, depth of community and the cradle of support that my partner and our two cute canine companions provide.

 My name is Sarah Zimmerman.
+I use she/her pronouns.
 I am passionate about helping people have greater connection to themselves and others so that they might find greater access to freedom and choice in each moment.

 Toward the end of a long-term relationship, in an effort to salvage the relationship, I stumbled upon Nonviolent Communication, and shortly after learned Mindful Compassionate Dialogue through Wise Heart.
 I immediately had the sense that this framework had been a missing piece in my life.
 Mindful Compassionate Dialogue has profoundly changed my life.
 This clear framework has allowed me greater access to myself, and in that process has allowed me the choice to have deeper and more fulfilling connections with others in a way that I did not previously believe was possible.